2020–21 Abahani Limited Dhaka season

-The 2020–21 season was the Abahani Limited Dhaka's 13th consecutive season in the Bangladesh Premier League since initiation of the league, and 46th overall season in the top flight of Bangladeshi football.
+The 2020–21 season was Abahani Limited Dhaka's 13th consecutive season in the Bangladesh Premier League since the initiation of the league, and the 46th overall season in the top flight of Bangladeshi football.

-16 March 2020, All sorts of sports activities in Bangladesh were postponed due to the spread of coronavirus in the country, according to a press release issued by the Ministry of Youth and Sports.
-So beginning of this season was delayed.
+On 16 March 2020, all sorts of sports activities in Bangladesh were postponed due to the spread of coronavirus in the country, according to a press release issued by the Ministry of Youth and Sports.
+So the beginning of this season was delayed.

 Season review

 Pre-season

-Abahani Dhaka wasn’t so active in the transfer window as the club wanted to sign one or two new foreign players only.
+Abahani Dhaka was not so active in the transfer window as the club wanted to sign one or two new foreign players only.
 However, Brazilian defender Maílson Alves already left the club on a free transfer in September.
 In October, it was confirmed that the club will renew the contract of Portuguese head coach Mário Lemos.
 It was also confirmed that Abahani won't release any local player.
 Though they signed goalkeeper Shuhagh Hossain.

 Players

-Dhaka Abahani Limited squad for 2020–21 season.
+Dhaka Abahani Limited squad for the 2020–21 season.